 Practice Area

-For commercial drivers, a single ticket, even in a personal vehicle, can trigger CDL disqualification.
-The federal rules that govern, and the defenses that work.
+For commercial drivers, a single ticket (even in a personal vehicle) can trigger CDL disqualification under 49 CFR 383.
+Federal rules and defenses that work.

 A CDL Is a Federal License Held to Federal Rules